rabin5452/graphicsproject/README.md

 # graphicsproject_number_teaching_kindergarten_virtualtutor
-this is my grphics project. this ui is build using python library tkinter and turtle. this will help teacher to demonstrate the construction of the number to kinder garten students.
+this is my graphics project. this ui is build using python library tkinter and turtle. this will help teacher to demonstrate the construction of the number to Kindergarten students.
+It is a Computer Graphics projects.